cheminfo/data-extractor/README.md

 createJSON(object,targetDirectory,filename);
 ```

-For the simplest usage and as an example a little code called 'test.js' has been created in the examples/ directory.
-This code will scann all the files located in /data/data and parse all the products assigend to a spectral or physical analysis and create a JSON file names 'result.json' containing those products and their spetral and physical analysis.
+For the simplest usage and as an example a little code called 'example.js' has been created in the examples/ directory.
+This code will scann all the files located in /data/data and parse all the products assigned to a spectral or physical analysis and create a JSON file name 'result-test.json' containing those products and their spetral and physical parsed analysis.

 ## [API Documentation](https://cheminfo.github.io/data-extractor/)